King's Own (1st Staffordshire) Militia: Crimean War

 War having broken out with Russia in March 1854 and an expeditionary force sent to the Crimea, the militia were called out for home defence.
 The 1st Staffordshires had assembled 1171 strong for annual training at Lichfield on 20 April, and the lord lieutenant was instructed to extend the training by an extra week.
 On 16 May the regiment was invited to volunteer for permanent service, and 645 volunteers were selected to be embodied.
 On 30 May they proceeded to Dover to take on garrison duties.
 In November, 202 men volunteered to transfer to the regulars, and during the war the regiment supplied 1200 recruits in this way.

 In January 1855 the 1st Staffordshire was one of the militia regiments invited to volunteer for overseas service: 596 men did so, and the regiment was the first to be accepted.
 The service companies embarked at Portsmouth on SS Hansa under the command of Lt-Col Talbot and arrived at Corfu in the Ionian Islands on 15 April.
 They were stationed at Fort Neuf Barracks.
 In August the regiment sent a detachment to Ithaca, then n 24 August the main body embarked on the transport Indiana for Argostoli on Cephalonia, from where it sent further detachments to Luxuri and Fort George.
 From the autumn of 1855 the regiment suffered badly from sickness: 25 men and three women and children died and at one period during the summer of 1856 a third of the regiment at Argostoli was in hospital.
 On 18 August 1856 three companies embarked for home on the Mauritius and arrived at Lichfield on 16 September.
 The main body of the regiment embarked on the Prince Arthur on 30 August and reached home on 22 September.
 The regiment was disembodied on 1 October 1856.
 It was awarded the Battle honour Mediterranean for this service.
+Lieutenant-Col Talbot remained as British Resident at Cephalonia until 1860.